SophistSolutions/Stroika/ThirdPartyLibs/openssl/ReadMe.txt

 OpenSSL is an open source cryptography and SSL implementation.
-If built with Stroika, it can take advantage of these features.
+If built with Stroika, Stroika can take advantage of these features.

-The version of openssl used is defined at the top of the buildall.pl file.
+The version of openssl used is defined at the top of the Makefile.

 It will first check in the ..\Origs-cache folder for that version and if not already present, it will automatically download it (to there).